joepdooper/p5js-soundcloud-player/README.md

 https://github.com/processing/p5.js-sound/issues/372 (Solved)
 https://github.com/processing/p5.js-sound/issues/357 (Solved with latest release)
 https://github.com/processing/p5.js-sound/issues/430 (Solved)

-## Note from SoundCloud
-> Due to the high amount of requests recently received, we will no longer be processing API application requests at this time.
-We are working to re-evaluate our process to make it more efficient.

 ## Thanks
 Thank you [Spencer Evans](https://github.com/swevans) for the [unmute.min.js](https://github.com/swevans/unmute) file; it enables web audio playback with the ios mute switch on.